 Before moving the computer, close and latch the display cover to place it in Sleep mode.
 You can now safely take the computer anywhere you go within the building.
-To bring the computer out of Sleep mode, open the display.
+To bring the computer out of Sleep mode, open the display; then slide and release the power switch.